Position: Stop Preaching and Start Practising Data Frugality for Responsible Development of AI: Estimating the Energy and Carbon Costs

 The total energy consumption associated with ImageNet-1K training therefore amounts to:

-Using a global average carbon intensity of 445 gCO$_2$e/kWh~\citep{iea_2025}, this corresponds to approximately \fpeval{round(46179 * 0.3940 * 1e-6 * 300 * 445, 0)} tCO$_2$e, equivalent to the annual carbon footprint of around \fpeval{round(46179 * 0.3940 * 1e-6 * 300 * 445 / 4.73, 0)} people based on a global per-capita average of 4.73 tCO$_2$e~\citep{owid_co2_per_capita_2023}.
+Using a global average carbon intensity of 445 gCO$_2$e/kWh~\citep{iea_2025}, this corresponds to approximately \fpeval{round(46179 * 0.3940 * 1e-6 * 300 * 445, 0)}$\pm$\fpeval{round(46179 * 0.3940 * 1e-6 * 300 * 445 * 0.025, 0)} tCO$_2$e, equivalent to the annual carbon footprint of around \fpeval{round(46179 * 0.3940 * 1e-6 * 300 * 445 / 4.73, 0)}$\pm$\fpeval{round(46179 * 0.3940 * 1e-6 * 300 * 445 / 4.73 * 0.025, 0)} people based on a global per-capita average of 4.73 tCO$_2$e~\citep{owid_co2_per_capita_2023}.